TheBojda/opendocsign/README.md

 Parameters:
 - **hash** - The hash of the document.

-### signDocumentMetaTX(address signer, bytes32 hash, uint256 validToBlockNumber, uint256 nonce, bytes calldata signature)
+### signDocumentMetaTX(address signer, bytes32 hash, uint256 validTo, uint256 nonce, bytes calldata signature)

 Signs the document using a meta-transaction.
 This method allows a third party to submit the signature on behalf of the signer.

 Parameters:
 - **signer** - Address of the signer.
 - **hash** - The hash of the document.
-- **validToBlockNumber** - The signature is valid only until this block number.
+- **validTo** - The signature is valid only until this timestamp.
 If the signature should always be valid, use MAX_UINT256 (2^256-1).
 - **nonce** - A unique value to prevent replay attacks.
 - **signature** - The signature of the signer.